A very warm welcome to Reception

 Segmenting – saying the individual sounds in a word and then writing the letters that represent them e.g. sounding out p-i- g and writing pig.

-Tricky words – words that cannot be sounded out.
+Harder to read/ Harder to spell words (Tricky Words) – words that cannot be sounded out.

 How can I help at home?